coderlxm/yoyoscore/README.md

 <br>

 ## Features
+1.1.1 is released !
+features:
+  1. Keyboard(+/-) trigger has been supported.
+  2. fixed keyboard-support button status on desktop.

 1.1 is released !
 features:
   1. Added PWA independent application support, which can run without network environment